Soham485/Chikao-Portfolio-HTML/README.md

 # Chikao Portfolio
-A project intended to serve as a portfolio along with a showcase of skill.
+A project intended to serve as a portfolio along with a showcase of skill. (still learning!)